Close Menu

 This Indian fruit offers around 334-453 mg of vitamin C per 100 grams, depending on its variety.

-Just one medium-sized amla (30 grams) packs around 118 mg of vitamin C—an impressive 131% of the DV, far surpassing many common fruits.
+Just one medium-sized amla (around 30 grams) packs around 118 mg of vitamin C—an impressive 131% of the DV, far surpassing many common fruits.

 This sour berry is also packed with polyphenols, flavonoids, phenolic acids, tannins, and carotenoids.
 These compounds contribute to anti-inflammatory, anticancer, neuroprotective, and free radical scavenging properties, making amla a powerful superfood.